Austinbolinger/Lab5/README.md

 2) Adds 1 to 8
 3) Outputs the answer to port 3
 4) Now, if the value in the accumulator is negative, the next step is to jump back up to the add 1 protion in step 2
-5) Otherwise, the program jumps to the jump locator which is pointing at its own self and just stays at the value it is at BIG picture and WHY though
+5) Otherwise, the program jumps to the jump locator which is pointing at its own self and just stays at the value it is currently.

+BIG picture
+and WHY though